A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Discussion

-Poor performance of designs which emphasize low-dimensional projections is almost certainly \emph{partly} due to the fact that no low-order functional ANOVA is present in the Gaussian process in this example.
+Results are summarized in Table 1.
+Broadly, the proposed high-quality designs, as well as the MaxPro designs, performed well across situations, while random uniform design points, random Latin hypercube, maximin Latin hypercube, S-optimal Latin hypercube performed relatively poorly.
+There are a handful of deviations from and nuances to this basic pattern.
+First, designs which are tailor-built for non-stationarity \emph{can} outperform space-filling designs (nominal and numeric/minimax and maximin), but do not always outperform them in practice when nominal, numeric, and potentially parameter estimation sources of inaccuracy come into play simultaneously.
+In particular, the influence of parameter estimation in the context of the composite Gaussian process is not clear, and could be a fruitful arena for future research.
+Second, in a situation where inert variables are expected, designs with very poor projection properties (such as the stationary numeric design) should be avoided.
+Poor performance of designs which emphasize low-dimensional projections is almost certainly \emph{partly} due to the fact that no low-order functional ANOVA is present in the Gaussian process in the first four examples.
 However, lower dimensional projections of the \emph{distance-based} criteria may be the relevant quantities.
 On the other hand, the results in Theorem \ref{discrepancyThm} indicate that the nominal and parameter estimation sources of inaccuracy can be controlled via the \emph{star discrepancy}.